 On January 30, 2012, the Company closed its initial public offering ("IPO") whereby 10,177,500 shares of common stock were sold to the public, including the underwriters' full exercise of their overallotment option of 1,327,500 shares of common stock, at a price of \$13.00 per share.
-The Company received aggregate proceeds of approximately \$123.0 million from the initial public offering, including the exercise of the underwriters' overallotment option, net of underwriters' discounts and commissions, but before deduction of offering costs of approximately \$3.7 million, including \$2.8 million of capitalized costs.
-Upon the closing of the IPO, all shares of the Company's outstanding convertible preferred stock automatically converted into 25,357,721 shares of common stock, and outstanding warrants to purchase 69,529 shares of convertible preferred stock at \$5.03 per share remain outstanding and are contractually adjusted to purchase 69,529 shares of common stock at \$5.03 per share.
+The Company received aggregate proceeds of approximately \$123.0 million from the IPO, including the exercise of the underwriters' overallotment option, net of underwriters' discounts and commissions, but before deduction of offering costs of approximately \$3.5 million, including \$2.8 million of capitalized costs.
+Upon the closing of the IPO, all shares of the Company's outstanding convertible preferred stock automatically converted into 25,357,721 shares of common stock, and outstanding warrants to purchase 69,529 shares of convertible preferred stock at \$5.03 per share were contractually adjusted to purchase 69,529 shares of common stock at \$5.03 per share.
+Subsequent to the Company's IPO and during April 2012 all eligible warrants were converted and the remainder were canceled.